 Although autosomal dosage compensation has been observed in higher eukaryotes (cite some drosophila autosomal DC papers), it may be that these loci are more susceptible to dosage imbalances, or the phenomenon and mechanism of autosomal dosage compensation has evolved later in eukaryotes.
 Perhaps yeast do not require a mechanism of autosomal DC as they are so numerous and have a short generation time, so selection can act quickly to get rid of segmental or whole chromosome aneuploidies.

 Individual Genes

+Histone genes are known to be dosage compensated in S. cerevisiae (CITE).
+Only one of our aneuploid lines was aneuploid for a chromosome containing a histone gene (Chrom XV, histone gene is called ***).
+Analyzing the gene expression on this chromosome, we found that the histone gene ********, suggesting *****.

+Yeast are known to undergo what is known as the environmental stress response (CITE), when conditions are unfavorable due to various factors, including *** (CITE).
+Torres(?) et al (CITE) found that similarly, aneuploid yeast undergo what they refer to as the “aneuploid stress response,” in which certain genes NOT located on the aneuploid chromosome are differentially expressed.
+Curious as to if we found the same genes and patterns in our spontaneously aneuploid samples, we investigated the same genes as Torres et al and found *****.

 What about individual genes?
 Environmental stress response genes?
 Is the “aneuploid stress response” from Torres et al 2010 turned on?